Zeunerite

-Zeunerite is a green copper uranium arsenate mineral with formula Cu(UO2)2(AsO4)2•(10-16)H2O.
+Zeunerite is a green copper uranium arsenate mineral with formula Cu(UO2)2(AsO4)2·(10-16)H2O.
 It is a member of the autunite group.
 The associated mineral metazeunerite is a dehydration product of zeunerite.

 Zeunerite occurs as a secondary mineral in the oxidized weathering zone of hydrothermal uranium ore deposits which contain arsenic.
 Olivenite, mansfieldite, scorodite, azurite and malachite are found in association with zeunerite.

-It was first described in 1872 for an occurrence in the Schneeberg District, Erzgebirge, Saxony, Germany.
+It was first described in 1872 for an occurrence in the Schneeberg District, Ore Mountains, Saxony, Germany.
 It was named for Gustav Anton Zeuner (1828–1907).